x-square/analytics/23-07-research-terms.md

 ### Quantitative research

 - Categorical data
     - **Nominal scale** consists of categories or labels with no inherent order or hierarchy.
-Examples include colours, genders or types of fruits.
+Examples include colours, genders and types of fruits.
 Each category is distinct and cannot be ranked.
     - **Ordinal scale** also consists of categories, but they have a specific order or rank.
 However, the differences between categories are not uniform.
-An example is ranking preferences (e.g. first, second, third) or ratings (e.g. strongly agree, agree, disagree, strongly disagree)
+Examples are severity of illness (e.g. mild, moderate or severe), ratings (e.g. strongly agree, agree, disagree or strongly disagree) and education level (e.g. secondary school diploma, bachelor's degree or doctorates).
 - Numerical data
     - **Interval scale** has numeric values with equal intervals between them.
 However, there is no true zero point, meaning zero does not indicate an absence of the attribute.
-An example is temperature measured in Celsius or Fahrenheit.
+Example are temperature measured in Celsius or Fahrenheit, IQ scores, dates on the calendar, strings on a violin and levels in a building.
     - **Ratio scale** is similar to interval data but has a true zero point, representing an absence of the attribute.
 Ratios between values are meaningful.
-Examples include height, weight and age.
+Examples include height, age, volume of liquid and number of children.
-- Values
+- Values of numerical data
     - **Discrete variable** consists of whole numbers or counts with distinct and separate values.
 Examples include the number of books owned, the number of people in a group or the number of items sold.
     - **Continuous variable** can take on any value within a range and is not limited to whole numbers.
 Examples include temperature measured in decimals, time and distance.
 - Statistical analysis